FlaAI/TSFool/README.md

 **The UCR Time Series Classification Archive:** https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

+We select the 10 experimental datasets following the *UCR briefing document* strictly to make sure there is no cherry-picking.
+To be specific, the claims for the certain type of selected data are:
+- 30 $\leq$ Train Size $\leq$ 1000, since the pre-training of RNN classifiers is not a main part of our approach and is not expected to spend too much time, while a too small training set may make the model learning unnecessarily challenging, and a too big training set is more likely to be time-cosuming respectively;
+- Test Size $\leq$ 4000, since all the attack methods base on the test set to craft adversarial samples and we expect efficienct comparisons between them; and
+- class numbers $\leq$ 5 and time step length $\leq$ 150, since they represent the scale of the original problem which we also would like to reduce due to the same reason as above.

+Note that all the claims are proposed just for a compromise between general significance and experimental efficiency of our evaluation (since hopefully this would be suitable for reporting in a technology paper), instead of an inherent limitation of TSFool.
+Just as the "best practice" suggested by the *UCR briefing document*, we will gradually testing and publishing the results of TSFool attack on all the rest UCR datasets in the future.

 | ID     | Type      | Name                           | Train | Test | Class | Length |
 |--------|-----------|--------------------------------|-------|------|-------|--------|
 | CBF    | Simulated | CBF                            | 30    | 900  | 3     | 128    |